The Halfords Board represented equally by female and male members

-An on going process for identifying, evaluating and managing the significant risks faced by the Group and assessing the effectiveness of related controls has been established by the Board to ensure an acceptable risk/reward profile across the Group.
-The process has been in place throughout the period ended 3 April 2015, and up to the date of approving the Annual Report and Financial Statements.
+An on-going process for identifying, evaluating and managing the significant risks faced by the Group and assessing the effectiveness of related controls has been established by the Board to ensure an acceptable risk/reward profile across the Group.
+The process has been in place throughout the period ended 1 April 2016, and up to the date of approving the Annual Report and Financial Statements.

 Our process for identifying, evaluating and managing the significant risks faced by the Group and assessing the effectiveness of related controls routinely identifies areas for improvement, but the Board has neither identified nor been advised of any failings or weaknesses that it has determined to be material or significant.

-The Board considered its appetite for risk in relation to the top 30 risks, determining that the risks and mitigating actions were appropriate to the level of risk that was both acceptable to, and incumbent within, a listed business.
-More information on the Company's key risks and uncertainties is shown in Risks and Uncertainties.
+The Board considered its appetite for risk in relation to the top 8 risks, determining that the risks and mitigating actions were appropriate to the level of risk that was both acceptable to, and incumbent within, a listed business.
+More information on the Company's key risks and uncertainties is shown on Our Principal Risks and Uncertainties.

 Relations with Shareholders

 The Board is committed to effective communications between the Company and its shareholders and, accordingly, has a strong Investor Relations programme that seeks to actively engage with shareholders.